 Federal Pell Grant is a federal grant that does not have to be repaid.
 It is awarded based on the EFC calculated by the federal processor.
-In the 2013-2014 award year, the average Pell grant award amount was \$5,645 and the number of students funded was 2,281 (ALL ALLEN SCHOOL CAMPUSES COMBINED).
+In the 2014-2015 award year, the average Pell grant award amount was \$3,658 and the number of students funded was 1973 (ALL ALLEN SCHOOL CAMPUSES COMBINED).

-Federal Direct/Stafford, Loans are fixed interest rate loans made to students.
+Federal Direct/Stafford Loans are fixed interest rate loans made to students.
 Students are eligible for the following levels of awards: freshman \$3,500 subsidized.
 The unsubsidized loan amount is up to \$2000 if dependent or \$6000 for independent or for dependents whom, Parent Loan (PLUS) is denied.
-All loans have to be repaid in monthly installments in 10 years starting six months after graduation or discontinuation of enrollment .
-In the 2013-2014 the average Loan amount was \$9402 and the number of students funded was 2105.
+All loans have to be repaid in monthly installments in 10 years starting six months after graduation or discontinuation of enrollment below half time.
+In the 2014-2015 the average Loan amount was \$6441 and the number of students funded was 1880 (ALL ALLEN SCHOOL CAMPUSES COMBINED).

 PLUS loans are fixed interest rate loans available to the parents of dependent undergraduate students to help with educational expenses.
 Parents may borrow up to an amount equaling the budget minus any other aid received.
-Repayment of these loans begins within 60 days after the final disbursement.
+Repayment of these loans begins within 60 days after the first disbursement.